ThoughtWorks-SEA/developer-training/docs/javascript/linting.md

 ## Configure VS Code with ESLint Extension

-There is a very useful extension in VS Code that automatically run ESLint to check issues in your code.
+There is a very useful extension in VS Code that automatically runs ESLint to check issues in your code.

 VS Code ESLint Extension